Bursaries, Scholarships and Awards

 - Students may re-apply for the Bursary as many times as they wish, provided the entry requirements are met and they have not previously been a finalist.

-- The Judging Panel will assess the class, Classical variation and Dancer’s Own variation.
+- The Judging Panel will assess the Classwork and Classical variation.
 All decisions are final.

 - The Bursary is to be used to further the winner’s training and career development as follows with training in the RAD method (up to $5,000) or other method (up $2,000), and/or against material/equipment needed for the winner to continue their training.
 In all cases evidence of prior payment or purchases or provision of tuition must be forwarded and payments will be offset against eligible costs.